-The purpose of this policy is to prescribe the general requirements for interagency acquisitions throughout the Department of Commerce (DOC); the requirements of Federal Acquisition Regulation (FAR) Subpart 17.5; and the requirements prescribed by the Office of Federal Procurement Policy Memorandum "Improving the Management and Use of Interagency Acquisitions" dated June 6, 2008.
-This policy is provided as supplemental guidance to the Department of Commerce Interagency and Other Special Agreements Handbook.
+The purpose of this policy is to prescribe the general requirements for interagency acquisitions throughout the Department of Commerce (DOC or Department); the requirements of Federal Acquisition Regulation (FAR) Subpart 17.5; and the requirements prescribed by the Office of Federal Procurement Policy Memorandum "Improving the Management and Use of Interagency Acquisitions" dated June 6, 2008.
+This policy is provided as supplemental guidance to the Department of Commerce Agreements Handbook, located in the Handbook section of the Office of Acquisition Management Acquisition Policy website.